ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 DeepSeek, enabling developers to train next-generation AI models more efficiently.
 See the GitHub repository at `<https://github.com/ROCm/Megatron-LM>`__.

-AMD provides a ready-to-use Docker image for MI300X accelerators containing essential components, including PyTorch, ROCm libraries, and Megatron-LM utilities.
+AMD provides a ready-to-use Docker image for MI300X series accelerators containing essential components, including PyTorch, ROCm libraries, and Megatron-LM utilities.
 It contains the following software components to accelerate training
 workloads: